Prigozhin: Russia confirms Wagner chief's death with DNA – DW – 08/27/2023

 Prigozhin: Russia confirms Wagner chief's death with DNA

-Russian investigators on Sunday confirmed that Yevgeny Prigozhin was among those who died in a plane crash in Russia earlier this week.
+Russian investigators on Sunday confirmed that Yevgeny Prigozhin was among those who died in a plane crash near Moscow earlier this week.

-The plane, carrying ten people, crashed in the Tver region north of Moscow on August 23.
+The plane, carrying ten people, crashed in the Tver region north of the Russian capital on August 23.

 Prigozhin was the leader of the Wagner private military group, which staged a mutiny against the Kremlin in late June.